petmat/less-code-is-more/src/pages/utility-types/index.md

 - Required&lt;T>
 - ThisType&lt;T>

-The TypeSript documentation has a [page about Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html) but it's a bit concise.
-It doesn't really explain why utility types are so useful.

-The main reason why I think utility types are so awesome is that when dealing with JavaScript code and libraries there's often a need for complex typings.
+The main reason why I think utility types are so awesome is that often when dealing with JavaScript code and libraries there's a need to do complex typing.
 You want the power and flexibility of JavaScript and the safety of strong types and that requires an advanced type system.

-> TODO: Here the best example of using utility types with JavaScript style code/libraries (complex typing)
+Utility types are for **type transformations** in the same way that there are many utility functions in JavaScript for **data transformations** (e.g. map, filter, reduce, and even more in libraries like lodash and ramda).
+Utility types typically take in one or more types and output a new type.

 ## Partial&lt;T>